1540 Coordinator of Management Information Systems

 4. Facilitates user departments obtaining new computer systems or modifications to existing systems by understanding the functions of the user department and analyzing current processing and procedures, advising them on appropriate alternatives to meet their computing needs and assisting them in the preparation of associated requests.

-5. Provides automation of academic and administrative tasks by designing computer information systems which effectively perform those tasks.
+5. Oversees automation of academic and administrative tasks by designing computer information systems which effectively perform those tasks.

 6. Ensures the success of new management information systems by coordinating the implementation of all new systems introduced on campus.